 - A tailor-made full RPS course to exactly fit the RP operations within your company;

 - A tailor-made RPS refresher course to exactly fit the RP operations within your company (prior RPS training certificate required).

 You can choose whether we provide the course in our training room here at Winfrith or provide the course on your site.
-The costs for the standard one day and two day Winfrith RPS courses are £320 and £490 per delegate respectively.
+Please visit the Market Cross Training Portal for the curret course fees.
 Discounts are available for group bookings.

 We recommend that an appointed RPS attends a RPS refresher course once every three years.
 In order to determine which of your colleagues to send on an RPS course use the Guidance on the Ionising Radiations Regulations 2017 to help you decide.
 It states that a suitable RPS must:

 - know and understand the requirements of the Regulations and local rules relevant to the work with ionising radiation;